CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 ## Key Takeaways

-- IP planning is critical before deployment
+- IP planning is critical
-- Virtual environments can introduce hidden network conflicts
+- Virtual environments can cause hidden conflicts
-- DHCP and DNS must be tightly controlled
+- DHCP and DNS must be controlled
-- Network isolation is essential in lab environments
+- Network isolation is essential
-- Troubleshooting is as important as configuration
+- Troubleshooting is a core skill

----